hay/haybase/README.md

 very common amongs themes, and Haybase provides a nice interface and starting point for those functions.

-*How do i upgrade?*

-All of Haybase's core files are in the `haybase` directory.
-Hopefully i won't change the interface too much, but note that this is pre-alpha software in active development, so things might change rapidly.
-Also, to take advantage of new features you probably need to add or change things in your haybase.json file and add stuff in your theme using the `$T` object.

-*Where's (something.php) in your theme?
-It's included in twentyten/kubrick!*

-You don't need all files for every site.
-A theme actually only needs two files: style.css and index.php.
-WordPress can figure out most 'types' from only an index.php file.
-This saves in maintenance, so only make pages for 'page types' you really need.

-*I get a 'Could not decode JSON' error!*

-The haybase.json the root of your theme folder should be valid.
-Check for missing commas and quotes.
-Copy-paste your file in [jsonlint] to figure out what's wrong.

 *Why bother with WordPress at all?
 Why not use a proper coded CMS such as (insert name here)?*

 Many people know WordPress, and the ui is pretty nice.
 There are thousands of plugins available, and it runs on virtually any web host.

+*What's wrong with the current way of using the WordPress API?*
+If you're like me, you like clean object-orientated modern PHP5 code.
+Unfortunately 99% of all WordPress themes and plugins (including the core itself) is not OO at all, in fact, it's a mess.
+Mixing of code and HTML, using endless functions instead of classes, repetition of large blocks of code.
+Does this sound familiar to you?
+It makes developing a clean theme a lot of work, because there is no good foundation.

 *Are there any examples of (free) themes using Haybase i can download, study and use?*

 Haybase is very new software, so no themes that i know of have been built.
 If you have build a theme using Haybase that is free, please let me know so i can add it to a list in this file and on the website!

 *I build a theme using Haybase, what do you think of it?*